MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/calculate-a-distance-matrix.md

 Requests to the distance matrix API can be done in one of two ways:

 * Most requests can be made with a simple synchronous GET or POST request.
-* **(PREVIEW)** More complex driving related requests which take longer to process, such as calculating a histogram of travel times and distances for each cell of a matrix, can be made by making an asynchronous Distance Matrix request.
+* More complex driving related requests which take longer to process, such as calculating a histogram of travel times and distances for each cell of a matrix, can be made by making an asynchronous Distance Matrix request.
 This type of request is only accepted when the travel mode is set to driving and a start time has been specified.

 A distance matrix can be requested that has up to 625 origins-destinations pairs which is calculated by multiplying the number of origins, by the number of destinations.
 For example, you can have 1 origin, and 625 destinations, or 25 origins and 25 destinations.